jwt27/esfm/README.md

     ╚═══════╩═══════════════════════════════════════════════╧═══════╧═══════╝
 ```

+The key-on bits for each channel are in separate registers, from `0x240` to
+`0x253`.
+The last two channels use two key-on registers each, so that the
+envelope generators for each pair of operators can be triggered individually.
+It is not known if it is possible to configure the modulation level on the
+third operator as feedback, to produce a true 2-op mode.

-On each of these registers, bit 0 (`KEY`) enables the envelope generator for
+On each of these registers:

+Bit 0 (`KEY`) triggers key-on for the associated channel, starting the envelope
+generator and resetting the signal phase.

-the associated channel.
-Bit 1 does stick, but its purpose is unknown.
+Bit 1 (`?`) is writable, but its purpose is unknown.

 ### Timer registers